In this guide, you can find information on the potential steps that could be taken if your personal data has been affected by a Capita data breach.

 The ICO describe a personal data breach as a security breach that results in personal data being lost, destroyed or altered either unlawfully or accidentally, or disclosed or accessed without authorisation.

-In order to have an eligible personal data breach claim, you need to meet three criteria:
+In order to have an eligible Capita data breach claim, you need to meet three criteria:

 - The controller or processor responsible for handling the personal data failed to correctly comply with data protection laws.